eobasi/wp-san-thumbnail-posts/README.md

 ## ACCESS
  - You will find the plugin in the WP Admin > Post sub-menus.
 Click on the 'No Thumbnail' link to list your posts with no featured image.
  - Edit a post to add a featured image.

+# License
+/**
+ * This software is intended for use with Wordpress Software http://www.wordpress.org/ and is a proprietary licensed product.

+ * ---
+ * Copyright (c) 2020, Ebenezer Obasi
+ * All rights reserved.
+ * eobasilive@gmail.com.

+ * Redistribution and use in source and binary forms, with or without modification, are not permitted provided.

+ * This plugin should be bought from the developer.
+For details contact info@eobasi.com.

+ * THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES,
+ * INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR
+ * PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT,
+ * INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO,
+ * PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED
+ * AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE)
+ * ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+ */